Monopoles and foliations without holonomy-invariant transverse measure: The Seiberg-Witten equations

 \subsection{Perturbed Seiberg-Witten equations}

-Let $M$ be a Riemannian 4-manifold with each end being either symplectic or cylindrical, let $H_i$ be the cylindrical ends and $G_j$ be the symplectic ends.
-Let $(\frs,\{\tau_j\})$ be an admissible $\Spinc$ structure on $M$.
+Let $X$ be a Riemannian 4-manifold with cylindrical and ESBG ends, where the cylindrical end is $M_c$ and the ESBG end is $(M_s,\omega=d\theta)$.
+Let $\frs$ be an admissible $\spinc$ structure on $X$, let $\bS=\bS^+\oplus\bS^-$ be the spinor bundle.
 Let $r>0$ be a constant.
-This section defines a perturbed version of Seiberg-Witten equations on $\moduli{k}$ when $k\ge 5$.
-The reason to take $k\ge 5$ is to ensure that the elements in $\moduli{k}$ are in $C^2$.
+This section introduces a family of perturbations of Seiberg-Witten equations on $(X,\frs)$ parametrized by the constant $r$.
+Similar perturbations were used in \cite{taubes1996sw,kronheimer1997monopoles} and many other related works.